-The cuttings have recently been stabilised as part of the RMS slope maintenance program to improve their Assessed Risk Level (ARL) in accordance with the RMS Guide to Slope Risk Analysis (RMS, 2014).
-The stabilisation measures have been undertaken to reduce the ARL from the pre-stabilisation ARL2 to a post-stabilisation ARL3 to ARL4.
-The post-stabilisation ARL of these cuttings has been completed for all except two cuttings, which were in progress at the time of producing this BFMP.
-The post-stabilisation ARL of the two remaining cuttings is scheduled to be completed prior to extraction of Longwall 301.
-The low levels of movement expected as a result of extraction of Longwalls 301 to 303 are not expected to have any impacts on the ARL of the stabilised slopes.
+The cuttings were stabilised and rerated prior to the extraction of Longwall 301 as part of the RMS slope maintenance program to improve their Assessed Risk Level (ARL) in accordance with the RMS Guide to Slope Risk Analysis (RMS, 2014).
+The stabilisation measures changed the ARL from the pre-stabilisation ARL2 to a post-stabilisation ARL3 or ARL4.
+During the extraction of Longwall 303 in 2018 the cuttings were reassessed as follows: